zhiburt/tabled/README.md

 * Implement a `Tabled` trait for your type (or anotate your type with a derive macro) and use a iterator of this type.

 A builder method gets handy, when a data schema is unknown,\
-while a typped struct in cases where we know the data structure beforehand.
+while a typed struct in cases where we know the data structure beforehand.

 Notice that there are a lot of [*mods*](#settings) available for your tables.
 As well as the helpers such as [*derive macros*](#derive) and [*proc macros*](#macros).